devlinjunker/template.webpack.fend/README.md

 `npm run build` compile application to public directory

 `npm run doc` to generate static documentation in the doc folder

+`npm run doc-image` to update sourcemap image and static documentation in the doc folder

 **TODO**